programming-for-bio/7-remote-subprocess/Code-Review/README.md

 ```

 To check whether the job has started yet you can run the command
-`squeue -u <uni>` or, a cool trick to get this command to repeat every N
+`squeue -u <uni>` or, a cool unix trick to get this command to repeat every N
-seconds so that you sit back and watch until the job starts is to use the
+seconds so that you can sit back and watch until the job starts is to use the
 `watch` command like below.
 This will print the output of the command updated
 every 1 second.
-When it start you can press control+c to stop it
+When it starts you can press control+c to stop it
 (the exact keys might be different on osx or windows, e.g.,
 `<windows-key>`+c, I'm not sure, but you'll figure it out).